Varenicline (chantix) for Smoking Cessation

 Varenicline (Chantix) use during breastfeeding:

-• Breastfeeding infants should be checked for seizures and excessive vomiting.
+• Infants exposed to varenicline through breast milk should be watched for seizures or excessive vomiting.

 Common Side Effects of Varenicline (Chantix) Include: